tarunsachdeva/blog/_posts/2019-01-20-weekly-planning.markdown

 draft: false
 ---

-Every Sunday for the few years I've started a weekly planning and reflection habit.
-It's one of my favourite productivity hacks and you might find it useful too.
+Every Sunday for the few months I've started a weekly planning and reflection habit.
+It's one of my favourite productivity hacks.

 During the practice I reflect on the week past and plan for the week ahead.